arunsinghsnd/freelancing-web-portal-laravel/README.md

 for Running this application

-User Id and Password is :
+User Id and Password For Empolyee,Job Seeker ,Agency are same is :

 Id--->arunsinghsnd@gmail.com